koelslaw/documentation/topics/rocknsm/rhelrockOSdeploy.md

 1. ROCK will initially look for an interface with a default gateway and treat that interface as MGMT
 2. All remaining interfaces will be treated as MONITOR

+> This will be the 2 ethernet cables running from the gigamon to the back of the server in the same case (sensor)

-Ensure that the interface you intend to use for MGMT has been turned on and has an IP:
+Ensure that the interface you intend to use for MGMT has been turned on and has a static IP and proper name outlined in [Platform Management page](../platform-management.md)

 #### - Data Tier (ESXi) Setup

-There will not be any monitor interface only the management interface. no futher config is needed. ensure connection to the switch via the fiber sfp is good
+There will not be any monitor interfaces only the management interfaces.
+Ensure a management interface is set with a static IP and proper name outlined in [Platform Management page](../platform-management.md)

 ### Security profiles
  Apply the DISA STiG